David Mills (solicitor)

 David Mackenzie Donald Mills (born 31 May 1944) is a British corporate lawyer who specialises in international work for Italian companies.
 He was accused of money-laundering and alleged tax fraud involving Silvio Berlusconi; he was convicted in first instance and on appeal, but the conviction was quashed by the Supreme Court of Cassation.

 He is the widower of Labour Party politician Tessa Jowell following her death in May 2018.
 They were married in 1979 and separated in 2006, but had effectively reunited by 2012.

 Background and career

 According to The Independent, Mills's father Kenneth Mills was a senior spy.
 At the end of the Second World War Kenneth Mills was running MI5's operations from Gibraltar.
 Later, he was transferred to Jamaica and—according to a family legend—personally foiled an attempted revolution in Cuba.

 David Mills is a former barrister who became a commercial solicitor in the 1980s.
-He is a former Labour member of Camden London Borough Council, and like others involved in the London Labour Party of the 1980s is close to the Blairite group of politicians and left-leaning celebrities, to which his second wife Tessa Jowell belongs.
+He is a former Labour member of Camden London Borough Council, and like others involved in the London Labour Party of the 1980s is close to the Blairite group of politicians and left-leaning celebrities, to which his second wife Tessa Jowell belonged.
 He founded the niche private client law firm Mackenzie Mills, which merged with Withers Worldwide in October 1995.